Assistance with Child Care Expenses

 • organizational/center based extracurricular activities (during school breaks and summer vacation)

 Please note that subsidies for babysitting and FFN care are for temporary or emergency coverage.
-The majority of SPP funding for child care subsidies is restricted to care provided by licensed and accredited providers as per federal funding guidelines.
+The majority of SPP funding for child care subsidies is restricted to care provided by licensed and accredited providers as per federal funding restrictions.

 Other child care subsidies for graduate student parents:

-Graduate Employee Organization (GEO) Health and Welfare Trust
+Graduate Employee Organization (GEO) Health and Welfare Trust Fund

 The Graduate Employee Organization (GEO) child care subsidy program provides subsidies for school-age dependent care to income eligible UMass graduate student employees working in a GEO-eligible position.
 The GEO Health and Welfare Trust child care subsidy is administered by the UAW/UMass Health & Welfare Trust Fund.
 For the most up to date information and to answer any questions please contact geo@external.umass.edu.